Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - get along with HR and plan out-of-the-box projetcs with them that will make your team happier

 ## Coaching new hires & bringing them up to speed
+- **First**: publicly tell her/him WELCOME + invite them to have launch or have a drink
 - [Onboarding and the Cost of Team Debt] = "when employees aren't properly trained, integrated, or managed, they are operating at less than optimal efficiency and "team debt" is accrued"
     * Productivity = Σ of talent * teamwork
     * To improve onboarding:
         - distribute the load of onboarding
         - focus on technical skills, knowledge of company processes, and personal development
+- provide a basic map / schema of Where is What ?
 - write docs
 - assign a "buddy" in the team & a "mentor" in the company
 - [Bringing Novice Developers Up To Speed] + bookmarks on coaching an intern